githubsatelliteworkshops/ci-with-actions/FAQ.md

+## FAQ from Workshop hosted on 07 MAY 2020 at GitHub Satellite

 - Q: Are the slides going to be provided after?
   - A: Yes, they are already in [the repository](https://github.com/githubsatelliteworkshops/ci-with-actions/blob/master/satellite-2020-workshops-ci-with-actions.pdf)
 - Q: Will a recording of the talk be available after the course?